mbest1813/documentation/v2/clickstream/sources/meteorjs.md

 ### Getting Started wtih MeteorJS

-First, open your termal, cd to your app, and add the Astronomer package:
+First, open your termal, cd to your app, and add the MetaRouter package:

 ```js
 meteor add astronomerio:core